-Detained Palestinian feminist and women’s organizer Khitam Saafin was ordered by an Israeli military commander to six months in administrative detention, imprisonment without charge or trial, on 9 November 2020.
+Detained Palestinian feminist and women’s organizer Khitam Saafin was ordered by an Israeli military commander to administrative detention, imprisonment without charge or trial, on 9 November 2020.
 The President of the Union of Palestinian Women’s Committees, Saafin was seized by Israeli occupation forces from her home in occupied Beitunia along with six other Palestinian activists and human rights defenders on 2 November 2020.
+On 25 February 2021, Saafin’s detention was extended arbitrarily for an additional four months.

 Follow and share our campaign page at https://freekhitamsaafin.org/!